The Regular Lines of Antigen-Antibody

 with

-neutralizing antibodies being bound to their antigenic neutralization
+neutralizing antibodies bound to their antigenic neutralization

 determinant, will be